torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

   example is replacing failing memory modules.

-- Reducing energy consumption either by physically unplugging memory modules or by logically unplugging (parts of) memory modules from Linux.
+- Reducing energy consumption either by physically unplugging memory modules or by logically unplugging (parts of) memory modules from GNU/Linux.

-Further, the basic memory hot(un)plug infrastructure in Linux is nowadays also used to expose persistent memory, other performance-differentiated memory and reserved memory regions as ordinary system RAM to Linux.
+Further, the basic memory hot(un)plug infrastructure in GNU/Linux is nowadays also used to expose persistent memory, other performance-differentiated memory and reserved memory regions as ordinary system RAM to GNU/Linux.

-Linux only supports memory hot(un)plug on selected 64 bit architectures, such as x86_64, arm64, ppc64 and s390x.
+GNU/Linux only supports memory hot(un)plug on selected 64 bit architectures, such as x86_64, arm64, ppc64 and s390x.

 Memory Hot(Un)Plug Granularity
 ------------------------------

-Memory hot(un)plug in Linux uses the SPARSEMEM memory model, which divides the physical memory address space into chunks of the same size: memory sections.
+Memory hot(un)plug in GNU/Linux uses the SPARSEMEM memory model, which divides the physical memory address space into chunks of the same size: memory sections.
 The size of a memory section is architecture dependent.
 For example, x86_64 uses 128 MiB and ppc64 uses 16 MiB.